marginaltech/marginaltech.github.io/index.md

 1. Methodically integrate automation and analytics into your business processes.
 2. Compound modest, but substantive, benefits in terms of efficiency and insight.
-3. In time, this compounding will make step-changes in your business apparent and difficult for competitors' to reproduce.
+3. In time, this compounding will make step-changes in your business apparent and difficult for competitors to reproduce.

 It's simple, but not easy.